Corporate Governance

 (2) Verification details for cross-shareholding

-Issues | Number of shares | Amount reported on the balance sheet (Millions of yen) |
+| Issues | Number of shares | Amount reported on the balance sheet (millions of yen) |

-The Gunma Bank, Ltd. | 2,850,468 | 3,510 | The Gunma Bank, a local bank of the area where the Company’s main factory resides, is supporting not only SUBARU but also local supplier sites in Japan and abroad through its financial services.
+| The Gunma Bank, Ltd. | 2,850,468 | 5,879 | The Gunma Bank, a local bank of the area where the Company’s main factory resides, is supporting not only the Company but also local supplier sites in Japan and abroad through its financial services.
 As the bank has been the Company’s important partner, the Company will continue to hold the bank’s shares to promote fair and smooth financial transactions. |

-Mizuho Financial Group, Inc. | 372,097 | 1,507 | The Mizuho Financial Group firms have been supporting SUBARU with financial transactions and other services.
+| Mizuho Financial Group, Inc. | 372,097 | 2,265 | The Mizuho Financial Group firms have been supporting the Company with financial transactions and other services.
 In particular, the Mizuho Bank has long been the Company’s most important financial partner, providing support in a broad area of management.
 The Company will continue to hold the group’s shares to promote fair and smooth transactions. |

-Dynamic Map Platform Co., Ltd. | 10,000 | 15 | SUBARU carries out research and pioneering development of autonomous driving and advanced driver assistance using high-precision 3D maps for automated driving offered by Dynamic Map Platform Co., Ltd. The Company will continue to hold the company’s shares to promote smooth transactions.
-Dynamic Map Platform Co., Ltd. listed its shares on a stock exchange and therefore is subject to disclosure starting the fiscal year under review. |
+| Dynamic Map Platform Co., Ltd. | 10,000 | 6 | The Company carries out research and pioneering development of autonomous driving and advanced driver assistance using high-precision 3D maps for automated driving offered by Dynamic Map Platform Co., Ltd. The Company will continue to hold the company’s shares to promote smooth transactions. |